-Watch this interview with Laura Facey in the exhibition and on this website.
+Watch this interview with artist Laura Facey.

 Laura Facey: The inspiration for Their Spirits Gone Before Them has a bit of history.
 It that piece began with the Redemption Song Monument, which I was commissioned to do by the Government of Jamaica.
 I won a blind competition and in 2003 that piece was unveiled at the ceremonial entrance to the Emancipation Park in Kingston in Jamaica.